Voland2578/GettingAndCleaningDataProj/CodeBook.md

 The appropriate column labels were applied to train_data and test_data from features.txt file.
 Additionally, _LabelID_ and _SubjectID_ were added for readability

 ##### Merging
-The test and train data were merged and represented in the _combined_data_ variable
+The test and train data were merged and represented in the _combined_data_ variable.
+The readable activity label from _activity